-Advanced Economics Exchange Program (AEEP) for ESS and CLEFIN/FINANCE Students
+Advanced Economics Exchange Program (AEEP) for ESS and FINANCE Students

-The Advanced Economics Exchange Program, in cooperation with Yale University, University of Wisconsin-Madison and Northwestern University offers a unique, challenging opportunity reserved to ESS and CLEFIN/FINANCE students.
+The Advanced Economics Exchange Program, in cooperation with Yale University and University of Wisconsin-Madison offers a unique, challenging opportunity reserved to ESS and FINANCE students.

-Up to six students will have the opportunity to spend the entire 2nd year at these prestigious institutions, attending their Ph.D. program in Economics.
+Up to four students will have the opportunity to spend the entire 2nd year at these prestigious institutions, attending their Ph.D. program in Economics.

-- Wisconsin-Madison Joint Ph.D. in Finance and Economics Program description can be found at http://bus.wisc.edu/phd/program-overview/areas-requirements/finance/joint-degree-business-finance-and-economics and the courses outlines at http://grad.wisc.edu/catalog/degrees_business.htm#top
+- Wisconsin-Madison Joint Ph.D. in Finance and Economics — program description and course outlines.

-- Enrollment in the 1st year of the ESS or CLEFIN/FINANCE MSc.
+- Enrollment in the 1st year of the ESS or FINANCE MSc.
 Program

 - Undergraduate degree with a minimum grade of 108/110